Non-Hertz-Millis scaling of the antiferromagnetic quantum critical metal via scalable Hybrid Monte Carlo: Results

 Here, $c(w(v))$ is a new emergent boson velocity, not related to the bare value $c$, and dependent on the only coupling in the theory.
-Its has its own expansion in powers of $w(v)$, which we do not show here.
-This form breaks the $\mathrm{O}(2)$ spatial symmetry (a $\abs{\vec q}$ dependence) of the spin susceptibility down to the $\mathrm{C}_4$ symmetry of the Fermi surface.
+It has its own expansion in powers of $w(v)$ \cite{PhysRevX.7.021010}.
+This form breaks the $\mathrm{O}(2)$ spatial symmetry (a $\abs{\boldsymbol q}$ dependence) of the spin susceptibility down to the $\mathrm{C}_4$ symmetry of the Fermi surface.
 This is a key prediction of the small $v$ fixed point theory \cite{PhysRevX.7.021010}.
 Eq. (\ref{eq: chi tree level}) can be thought of as the tree-level susceptibility at the fixed point, and perturbations to it are computed in powers of $w(v)$.
 The deviations of the scaling are encoded in the dynamical critical exponent $z$ and the anomalous boson dimension $\eta_{\phi}$, which were computed to leading order in Ref. \cite{PhysRevX.7.021010},

 Ref. \cite{PhysRevX.7.021010} also computed the dependence of $w(v)$ on $v$ to lowest order in $v$,